Cavorter/soda.guide/content/review/sprecher-mango-water.md

 - Sprecher
 ---

 Not sweet.
 A really interesting flavor profile.
 Starts with something close to green mango and segues into a slightly more ripe version of the fruit.
 Very extended finish is creamy and fruity.
+Ok.

 Purchased at the [Saint Paul Midway Menard's](https://www.menards.com/main/storeDetails.html?store=3181)